pauhfontes/cheminfo_challenge/README.md

 The challenge consists in creating a machine learning model to predict enrichment scores of DEL compounds and evaluate how well it generalizes to real binding affinities (Kd).
 This repository contains a machine learning model based on mol2vec and XGBoost for SMILES vectorization in order to predict enrichment scores.

+## Datasets
+All datasets were retrieved from https://42basepairs.com/browse/s3/kin-del-2024

 ## Packages
   - pandas
   - numpy